Updated June 1, 2023

-MySQL timestampdiff function with examples are given below:
+MySQL timestampdiff function with examples is given below:

-Here, AS means Alias, which means it will give a name result to the column which will show the calculated result of the query.
+Here, AS means Alias, which means it will give a name result to the column, showing the calculated result of the query.

 Below is the example that returns a difference of two DATETIME values in minutes:

-Since, we have passed the minute as the unit argument, the result of the query calculates only minute and returns 45 as output.
+Since we have passed the minute as the unit argument, the query’s result calculates only the minute and returns 45 as output.
 But the actual output should be 45 minutes and 41 seconds.
-If we want the output to be in second we have to pass second in the unit argument.
+If we want the output to be in second, we must pass second in the unit argument.

 45 minutes 59 second = 45 x 60 + 41 (seconds) = 2741 seconds